alexnederlof/Jasper-report-maven-plugin/README.md

 Migration to version 3
 ----------

-alexnederlof is the original author of the plugin, but has not used it in years.
-The plugin got adopted by me (Postremus) and migrated to the pro-crafting organization.
+[alexnederlof](https://github.com/alexnederlof) is the original author of this plugin, but has not used it in years.
+The plugin got adopted by me ([Postremus](https://github.com/Postremus)) and migrated to the pro-crafting organization.
-Main goal of the adoption is to always provide a version for the latest jasperreports release.
+Main goal of the adoption is to always provide a version for the latest JasperReports release.

-For this reason, when migrating from jasperreports-plugin 2.8 to 3.0, you will need to follow these steps:
+For this reason, when migrating from jasperreports-plugin 2.8 to 3.0, you will need to keep these things in mind:

 1. First, you will need to change the groupdId in the plugin definition, as outlined in section [Usage](#usage)
 2. Second, the plugin now gets compiled using jdk 17.
 Compatibility with java 1.8 is ensured, since the CI built forces an `--release 8` flag.
 If any problems arise though, please let me know by opening an issue - we can always adjust that.